Books

 Listen and Silent are spelled with the same letters – coincidence?

 I find great joy every Sunday morning in listening to the New York Times crossword puzzle editor and NPR’s Puzzlemaster Will Shortz.
 Will is an American puzzle creator and editor, and I think it is fascinating that he is the only person known to hold a college degree in enigmatology (enigma tology), which is the study of puzzles.
 Who knew you could go to college for that?
-Well, anyway, I play along when he presents the on-air quiz to one lucky contestant and then gives a challenge for those of us listening at home.
-Sometimes I can figure out the
+I play along when he presents the on-air quiz to one lucky contestant and then gives a challenge for those of us listening at home.
+Sometimes, I can figure out the puzzle, and

 Read More »